jeremymcrae/bgen/README.md

     pos: nucleotide position variant is at
     alleles: list of alleles for variant
     is_phased: True/False for whether variant has phased genotype data
     ploidy: list of ploidy for each sample.
-Samples are ordered as per BgenFile.samples
+Samples are ordered as per BgenReader.samples
     minor_allele: the least common allele (for biallelic variants)
     minor_allele_dosage: 1D numpy array of minor allele dosages for each sample
     alt_dosage: 1D numpy array of alt allele dosages for each sample